LukeShortCloud/rootpages/src/commands/hardware.rst

    :header: Usage, Explanation
    :widths: 20, 20

-   "-c 2", "test audio output on stero speakers"
+   "-c 2", "test audio output on stereo speakers"
    "-D hw:<DEVICE>", "test a specific audio device; you can get this information from /proc/asound/pcm"

 .. csv-table::